 - Income Look-Back Period: When determining chapter 7 eligibility, the income look-back period is 6 months.
 If you find yourself having trouble qualifying for chapter 7 relief and anticipate a loss of income on the horizon, it may be wise to delay filing for a few months.
 In many cases, a few months of low income will bring the average income low enough to make chapter 7 a possibility.

 The Means Test Doesn’t Apply to Business Debts

-Generally speaking, a business debt is incurred in pursuit of a profit for your business.
+Generally speaking, a business debt is a debt incurred in pursuit of a profit for your business.
 If you own a small business in Los Angeles and paid for a flight from LAX to NYC to see an important client and put the bill on the company credit card, that’s a business debt.
 Unfortunately, your home mortgage will count as a personal debt, which often throws the ratio more toward the personal side.

 Get Help Filing for Bankruptcy

 Filing for bankruptcy can be intimidatingly complex.
-You can use an online means test calculator to get a sense of where you fall, but you should consult an experienced bankruptcy attorney before you actually file to make sure you’re using the right figures in the right ways.
+You can use an online calculator to get a sense of where you fall, but you should consult an experienced bankruptcy attorney before you actually file to make sure you’re using the right figures in the right ways.
 He or she will be able to help you crunch the numbers to reach the best possible outcome for you.